 Month Long Art Travel/Study Experience in Florence, Italy

-This trip is a collaborative venture between the Art Department and the TJC Honors Program.
+This trip is a collaborative venture between the Art Department and the Honors Program.

-Students will enroll in 1–2 Art and/or Creative Writing classes taught by Professors Chris Stewart and T. J. McLemore in Florence, Italy, at the Santa Reparata International School of Art.
-Scholarships are available; contact either program director for details.
+Students will enroll in two Art, English, and/or Creative Writing classes taught by Professors Chris Stewart and T. J. McLemore in Florence, Italy, at the Santa Reparata International School of Art.

-Cost: Airfare, TJC tuition, housing, living expenses, and miscellaneous travel and access fees estimated at between $3,000 and $4,000 per student (all-inclusive).
-Additional scholarship funds may be available.
+Cost: Airfare, tuition, housing, living expenses, and miscellaneous travel and access fees estimated at around $4,000 per student (after program scholarship awards).
 For more information, please contact either program director.

 What courses will be taught?
-The possible offerings this summer will include: Studio Art courses in Drawing and Printmaking; Lecture Art Courses in Art History and Art Appreciation; a Creative Writing course in the techniques of fiction, poetry, and travel writing; and a Literature course covering the works of American Writers in Italy.
+Possible offerings will include: Studio Art courses in Drawing and Printmaking; Lecture Art Courses in Art History and Art Appreciation; a Creative Writing course in the techniques of fiction, poetry, and travel writing; and a Literature course focusing on the works of great Italian writers, notably Dante Alighieri.
 Honors Program students will take these courses for honors credit (up to 6 hours).
 Final decisions about course offerings will be made based on participant needs.

 How do I sign up?
-Because enrollment will be limited to 10–12 students, and since a firm financial commitment to the trip must be demonstrated months in advance, all students who wish to participate in TJC’s Semester in Italy must submit a brief online application.
-Please click the "Submit your application" button to access the application form.
+Because enrollment will be limited to 10–15 students, and since a firm financial commitment to the trip must be demonstrated months in advance, all students who wish to participate in TJC’s Study Abroad in Italy and to be eligible for scholarship funds must submit a brief online application.
+Please click the "Submit your application" button above to access the application form.

 During your month of classes in Florence, you’ll be studying some of the world’s greatest art in the city where it was made—the “Cradle of the Renaissance.”
 Classes will visit a multitude of art museums, including the Uffizi (containing Botticelli’s Birth of Venus) and the Galleria Dell'Accademia (containing Michaelangelo’s David), both in the studying of art (ARTS 1301) and in the writing of travel narratives and poems (ENGL 2307).
 We’ll also be studying the city of Florence itself via walking tours and cultural programs through Santa Reparata, our host institution.